Butyl vs. Latex Inner Tubes: Which Should You Choose?

 Compatibility: Hookless Rims, Tubeless Tyres, and Race-Wheel Use

-Check your rim spec before fitting tubes: hookless rims are designed for tubeless tyres and standard clinchers may not seat safely.
-You can install inner tubes in tubeless tyres on hookless rims, but narrower rim profiles make mounting harder and can compromise performance.
-For race wheels, latex tubes give the best efficiency if you must run tubes, but the ideal result is a dedicated tubeless setup.
+Check your rim specifications before fitting tubes.
+Hookless rims are designed specifically for tubeless tyres.
+Standard clincher tires may not seat safely on them.
+You can install inner tubes in tubeless tires on hookless rims, but it comes with compromises.
+For pure race wheels, latex tubes give the best efficiency if you must run tubes.
+However, the ideal result on modern rims is often a dedicated tubeless setup.

 Hookless Rim Compatibility